code4romania/alex-api/.devcontainer/README.md

 # _devcontainer_

 A few words about dev environment.
+Also, check [specs readme](../specs/README.md) since most of the dev environment is related to OpenAPI specs.

 ## Run mock server in devcontainer